xuhongl/asev3enterpriseDemo/README.md

 If you already own a public domain below some step to create a wildcard certificate using [Azure DNS Public Zone](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal).

-# Generating SSL certificate with Azure DNS Public Zone
+# Generating SSL certificate with Azure DNS Public Zone (optional)

 Here the tool you need to installe on your machine.